Guide for Authors

 References

-Maximum 50, 150, and 500 references for short communication, original research paper/case study and review papers, respectively.
+Maximum 50, 150, and 500 references for short communication, original research paper/case study, and review papers, respectively.

 Citation in text

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
-Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
+Unpublished results and personal communications are not recommended in the reference list but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
-Citation of a reference as 'in press' implies that the item has been accepted for publication.
+The citation of a reference as 'in press' implies that the item has been accepted for publication.

 Web references

-As a minimum, the full URL should be given and the date when the reference was last accessed.
+As a minimum, the full URL should be given, and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
-Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.
+Web references can be listed separately (e.g., after the reference list) under a different heading if desired or can be included in the reference list.

 Reference style